civilservicelgbt/civilservicelgbt.github.io/_events/2025-01-22-civil-service-lgbt-network-at-liverpool-pride-2025-save-the-date.md

 ---
 layout: event
-title: Civil Service LGBT+ Network at Liverpool Pride 2025
+title: Civil Service LGBT+ Network at Liverpool Pride 2025 - CHANGE OF EVENT
-excerpt: "The Civil Service LGBT+ Network will be attending Liverpool Pride this year.
-This is open to LGBT+ Civil Servants and supportive family and friends.
-  "
+excerpt: LCR Pride Foundation have taken the tough decision to cancel the pride parade.
+As a Network we will still mark this day in some way.
 date: 2025-01-22T08:48:59.760Z
 event:
   host: Civil Service LGBT+ Network